patriciogonzalezvivo/thebookofshaders/11/README-pl.md

 <!-- All these improvements result in an algorithmic masterpiece known as **Simplex Noise**.
 The following is a GLSL implementation of this algorithm made by Ian McEwan and Stefan Gustavson (and presented in [this paper](http://webstaff.itn.liu.se/~stegu/jgt2012/article.pdf)) which is overcomplicated for educational purposes, but you will be happy to click on it and see that it is less cryptic than you might expect, and the code is short and fast. -->

 Wszystkie te ulepszenia skutkują algorytmicznym arcydziełem, jakim jest **Simplex Noise**.
-Poniżej znajduje się implementacja GLSL tego algorytmu wykonana przez Iana McEwana i Stefana Gustavsona (i przedstawiona w [tym artykule](http://webstaff.itn.liu.se/~stegu/jgt2012/article.pdf)), która jest nadmiernie skomplikowana w celach edukacyjnych, ale przekonasz się, że jest mniej enigmatyczna niż można by się spodziewać, a kod jest krótki i szybki.
+Poniżej znajduje się implementacja GLSL tego algorytmu wykonana przez Iana McEwana i Stefana Gustavsona (i przedstawiona w [tym artykule](http://webstaff.itn.liu.se/~stegu/jgt2012/article.pdf)), która w celach edukacyjnych jest nadmiernie skomplikowana , ale przekonasz się, że jest też mniej enigmatyczna niż można by się spodziewać, a kod jest krótki i szybki.

 [ ![Ian McEwan of Ashima Arts - Simplex Noise](simplex-noise.png) ](../edit.php#11/2d-snoise-clear.frag)